 A critical component of the Compliance Program is the training and education of employees concerning their general ethical obligations and their specific obligations to comply with Company policies and procedures and with all applicable laws and regulations.
-The Company has implemented training programs to educate employees on the Code, on new and existing compliance policies, and on the standards and procedures applicable to their job functions.
-New employees receive or will receive compliance training as part of their initial training; employees receive on-going compliance training on a routine and periodic basis.
+The Company has implemented training programs to educate employees on the Code, on new and existing compliance policies and on the standards and procedures applicable to their job functions.
+New employees receive or will receive compliance training as part of their initial training; and employees receive on-going compliance training on a routine and periodic basis.
 The Company implements additional training for the entire Company or particular departments and/or business units on an as-needed basis.

 E. Communicating Compliance Issues and Concerns

-The Company is committed to fostering an environment in which the open communication regarding questions about the Code or Company policies and procedures or concerns about suspected improper business practices is encouraged.
+The Company is committed to fostering an environment in which open communication regarding questions about the Code or Company policies and procedures or concerns about suspected improper business practices is encouraged.
 Any employee who has concerns about a particular activity that the employee feels may violate policies or the law is required to report such concerns.